-Each parrot has a unique personality and will show their love for you in different ways, but the following are the most common signs that your parrot trusts you:
+Each parrot has a unique personality and will show its love for you in different ways, but the following are the most common signs that a parrot trusts you:

 This usually involves them placing their beak against your cheek or lips.
 A gentle nibble sometimes accompanies a parrot’s kiss; parrots might use their tongues to lick their owners.

-Parrots can mimic speech and sounds.
-They do this by modifying the air that flows over the syrinx to make certain noises.
+Parrots can mimic speech and sounds by modifying the air that flows over the syrinx to make certain noises.
 Therefore, some parrots make kissing sounds as they peck you with their beak.

 Some parrots are cuddlier than others.
-How much so depends on the parrot’s personality.
-Cockatoos, cockatiels, and macaw breeds, in particular, enjoy cuddling up to their owners.
+Cockatoos, cockatiels, and macaw breeds, in particular, enjoy snuggling up to their owners.

-Parrots looking to snuggle will tuck themselves into your neck, hair, and clothing and may stay there for a while once they’re comfortable.
+Parrots looking for affection will tuck themselves into your neck, hair, and clothing and may stay there for a while once they’re comfortable.

-However, as pleasant as this is, sometimes snuggling can sexually stimulate your parrot.
-If your parrot sees you as a potential mate, it’ll display signs of aggression toward other people that it sees as competition.
+However, sometimes snuggling can sexually stimulate your parrot.
+If your parrot sees you as a mate, it’ll display signs of aggression toward other people it sees as competition.

-It may also regurgitate its food for you or press its rear end against a part of your body.
-If your parrot begins to do this, avoid stroking its back or sides.
-Instead, create a distraction using toys, puzzles, and games.
+It may also regurgitate its food for you or press its rear end against your body.
+If your parrot begins to do this, avoid stroking the full length of the body and underneath the wings.

-This is reserved for people that parrots are bonded with.
+This is reserved for people that parrots are bonded closely.
 However, this affection can turn into jealousy, especially if it needs to fight other birds, people, or pets for your attention.

-If your parrot bites hard or aggressively, it may be tired, stressed, or injured.
+If your parrot bites too hard, it may be tired, stressed, or injured.

 Singing, Talking, Or Whistling

-Squeaking and squealing are signs of distress, while whistling and singing show love and affection.
-Singing, in particular, indicates that your parrot is happy and tapping into positive memories it wants to share with you.
+Squeaking and squealing signify distress, while whistling and singing show love and affection.
+Singing indicates that a parrot is happy and tapping into positive memories it wants to share with you.